Northern Virginia Airports: Dulles International Airport (IAD) and Reagan National Airport (DCA)

 In 2000 the US Congress intervened to add slots, and some additions authorized six round-trip flights (12 slots) to points outside the perimeter.
 After two other Congressional actions to create new perimeter rule exemptions in 2003 and 2012, there were a total of 20 round trips each day to Austin, Denver, Las Vegas, Los Angeles, Phoenix, Portland, Salt Lake City, San Francisco, San Juan (Puerto Rico) and Seattle.

-To date, Congressional additions have been:
+Until 2024, Congressional additions had been:

 2000: 24 slot exemptions